This post may contain affiliate links.

 This Mediterranean Salmon Bowl is loaded with fresh Mediterranean ingredients.
 Tender lemon salmon is baked to perfection and added into a bowl with lettuce, tomatoes, roasted red peppers, olives, feta cheese and fresh herbs.
 A drizzle of a lemon dressing finishes off this salmon bowl.

-This Mediterranean Salmon Bowl is on the table in about 25 minutes and checks every box for a healthy, satisfying meal.
-Flaky lemon-dill baked salmon sits on a bed of crisp mixed greens with cherry tomatoes, cucumber, kalamata olives, roasted red peppers, and crumbled feta, all tied together with a bright lemon za’atar dressing.
-It’s the kind of bowl that feels restaurant-worthy but comes together without any fuss on a Tuesday night.
+This Mediterranean Salmon Bowl is ready in 25 minutes and built on a base of crisp mixed greens, no grain cooking required.
+Lemon-dill baked salmon gets flaked over cherry tomatoes, cucumber, kalamata olives, roasted red peppers, and crumbled feta, then finished with a za’atar lemon dressing that pulls the whole bowl together.
+It’s the kind of dinner that feels like it came from a restaurant but comes together on a Tuesday night without any fuss.

-I make some version of this bowl on repeat for weeknight dinners and weekday lunches.
-The salmon takes about 15 minutes in the oven while you chop the vegetables, so everything is ready at the same time.
-The recipe makes four bowls, but it scales easily, cut it in half for two, or double it for meal prep.
-You can also swap the greens for a grain base like rice, quinoa, or farro if you want something heartier.
+The salmon bakes at 400°F for 15 to 20 minutes while you chop the vegetables, so everything is ready at the same time.
+The recipe makes four bowls and scales easily, cut it in half for two or double it for meal prep.
+If you want something heartier, swap the greens for rice, quinoa, or farro and it works just as well.
+You can use leftover Quick and Easy Air Fryer Salmon Recipe, Bang Bang Salmon or Hawaiian Grilled Salmon in this salmon bowl!

 Why This Mediterranean Salmon Bowl Works